bigabdoul/mailkit-tools/README.md

 }
 ```

-In the appsettings.json configuration file:
+In the appsettings.json configuration file (update appropriately):

 ```JSON
 {